String topology for stacks

 The {\em singular chain complex } of $\Gamma\lcom$ is the total complex associated to the double complex $C\lcom(\Gamma\lcom)$~\cite{Behrend}.
 Here $C_q(\Gamma_p)$ is the linear space generated by the continuous maps $\Delta_q\to\Gamma_p$.
 Its homology groups $H_q(\Gamma\lcom)=H_q\big(C\lcom(\Gamma\lcom)\big)$ are called the {\em homology groups } of $\Gamma$.
 The {\em singular cochain complex } of $\Gamma\lcom$ is the dual of $C\lcom(\Gamma\lcom)$.
 In other words the total complex associated to the bicomplex $C^p(\gm_q)$.
 These groups are Morita invariant (i.e. only depend on the quotient stack $[\Gamma_0/\Gamma_1]$).
 By definition they are the (co)homology groups of the stack $[\Gamma_0/\Gamma_1]$.
 They coincide with the cohomology of the classifying space of $\X$.

-This Theory generalizes to singular cohomology theory $H(\X,\A)$ for pairs $(\X,\A)$ of pretopological stacks satisfying the Eilenberg-Steenrod axioms.
+This Theory generalizes to singular cohomology theory $H(\X,\A)$ for pairs $(\X,\A)$ of topological stacks satisfying the Eilenberg-Steenrod axioms.
 This theory comes with cup products and coincided with the usual singular cohomology when $(\X,\A)$ is a pair of topological spaces.
 In the case when $\X=[X/G]$ is the quotient stack of a topological group action, $H$ is $G$-equivariant cohomology.
-The following less standard facts are also true about $H$.

-\begin{prop}{ } Let $\A\hookrightarrow \B \hookrightarrow \X$ be closed embeddings of pretopological stacks.
-Then, there is a natural product which coincides with the cup product if $\B=\X$. \end{prop}
+The K\"unneth formula also holds for singular (co)homology of topological stacks.
+We only formulate the cohomology version but the homology one holds as well (with the same proof).

-\begin{proof} One uses the fact the classifying space is paracompact (Proposition~\ref{P:Lindelof}).
-It is a general fact (for instance see~\cite{KaSc}) that if $F$ is a sheaf over a paracompact space $X$ and $Z\subset X$ is closed, then $\injectlim_{ U\supset Z}\Gamma(U,F) \stackrel{\sim}\longrightarrow \Gamma(Z,F)$, where $U$ is open.
-Then the result follows from the same argument as for topological spaces in \cite{FuMac}, $\S$\;3. \end{proof}
+\begin{prop}[K\"unneth formula]{ } In the case of field coefficients, singular cohomology of topological stacks satisfies K\"unneth formula.
+That is, we have an isomorphism of graded groups